s-victor/TinyPedal/docs/customization.md

 To restore all heatmap settings back to default, just delete `heatmap.json` file.

-## User files
+# User files
 TinyPedal generates & saves user session data in specific folders.
 Session data can be reset by accessing `Reset data` submenu from `Overlay` menu in main window; or, delete data file from corresponding folder.

-* Deltabest
+## Deltabest
 Deltabest data is stored as `CSV` format (.csv extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.

-* Fuel delta
+## Fuel delta
 Fuel delta data is stored as `CSV` format (.fuel extension) under `TinyPedal\deltabest` folder.
 Those files can be opened in spreadsheet or notepad programs.

-* Track map
+## Track map
 Track map is stored as `SVG` vector image format (.svg extension) under `TinyPedal\trackmap` folder.

 The SVG vector map file contains two coordinate paths:
 * First is the global x,y position path, used for drawing track map.
 * Second is the corresponding track distance & elevation path, which is recorded for future use.

 Each sector position index is also stored in SVG file for finding sector coordinates.

+## Brand logo
+TinyPedal supports user-defined brand logo image in `PNG` format (.png extension) which is placed under `TinyPedal\brandlogo` folder.

+Note: TinyPedal does not provide brand logo image assets, it is up to user to prepare images.
+Maximum `PNG` file size is limited to `1MB`.

+How to prepare brand logo image:
+1. Brand logo image should have all transparent borders cropped.
+For example, in `GIMP` this can be done by selecting `Image` > `Crop to Content`.
+2. Make sure image dimension is not too big, usually around 100 pixel width or height is good enough.
+Bigger dimension may consume more RAM or exceed maximum supported file size.
+3. Save image to `TinyPedal\brandlogo` folder, image filename must match corresponding `brand name` that defined in `Vehicle brand editor`.
+For cross-platform compatibility, filename matching is set to be case-sensitive, make sure filename has the same upper or lower case as set in `brand name`.
+4. `Reload` preset to load newly added brand logo images for displaying in overlay.

 # Command line arguments